 - 1 small onion chopped

-- 2 cups low sodium chicken (or vegetable) stock
+- 2 cups low sodium vegetable (or chicken) stock

-- Combine pasta, squash purée, and ¼ cup pasta cooking liquid in reserved skillet and cook over medium heat, tossing and adding more pasta cooking liquid as needed, until sauce coats pasta, about 2 minutes.
-Mix in ¼ cup Pecorino (optional); season with salt and pepper.
+Combine pasta, squash purée, and ¼ cup pasta cooking liquid in reserved skillet and cook over medium heat, tossing and adding more pasta cooking liquid as needed, until sauce coats pasta, about 2 minutes.
+Season with salt and pepper.

-- Serve pasta topped with reserved prosciutto and sage, shaved Pecorino (optional), and more pepper.
+Serve pasta topped with reserved prosciutto and sage, and more pepper**.